Sitecore-Community/Sitecore.Speak.Guidance/speak.md

 In case of really specific needs, please contact KB, JC or PDE.

-7) System Folder should be created under the Common Folder.
+7) System Folder should be created under the Settings Folder.

 System will contain all the items needed by your application and shared among your pages.
 Those are generally Text item for translation, share configurations,...

 ![](system-tree.png)

-8) Templates Folder should be created under the Common Folder
+8) Templates Folder should be created under the Settings Folder

 If you need specific templates for your application, you must place them under the System Folder.
 As those templates are really specific to you application, you are free to choose the structure you want.